What is FSA: Everything You Need to Know

 Employers create FSAs, but the employee is the one to actually add funds to the account.
 You also get the discretion of how you want to use your funds.
 If it sounds like a good choice for you, most PPO health plans allow for an FSA.

-If you need help with figuring out what is FSA, you can post your job on UpCounsel's marketplace.
+If you need help with figuring out what and FSA is, you can post your job on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers, many with specific expertise in employment and health care law.